-It must also be noted that pursuant to RCW 86.16.041, the Washington State Department of Ecology (Ecology) has review and approval authority over the amendments to SMC Chapter 13.14.
-Therefore, these amendments would not become effective until 30 days after the adopted Ordinance is sent to Ecology, unless Ecology disapproved the amendments.
-Staff did consult with Ecology staff in January 2021 on the floodplain management amendment and no comment was submitted.
+It must also be noted that pursuant to RCW 86.16.041, the Washington State Department of Ecology has review and approval authority over the amendments to SMC Chapter 13.14.
+Therefore, these amendment would not become effective until 30 days after the adopted Ordinance is sent to the Washington Department of Ecology unless

+Ecology disapproved the amendments.
+Staff did consult with Department of Ecology staff in January 2021 on the floodplain management amendment and no comment was submitted.